The Love Story of Liang Shanbo and Zhu Yingtai (1951)

 The movie does not contain any action or adventure elements.

-The film adapts the classic legend where Zhu Yingtai, a woman, disguises herself as a man.
-This in-plot gender disguise does not alter her canonical gender, which remains female.
-No other major characters have their canonical gender changed.
+The film adapts the classic legend where Zhu Yingtai, a canonically female character, disguises herself as a man.
+This in-story gender disguise does not alter her canonical gender, and no other character's established gender is changed.

 The film is an adaptation of a classic Chinese folk tale.
 The characters Liang Shanbo and Zhu Yingtai are canonically Chinese, and the 1951 Hong Kong production portrays them as such, with no change in their established racial identity.